uncenter/uncenter.dev/src/content/posts/magical-icons.md

 tags: ['11ty', 'icons']
 title: Magical Icons
 date: 2023-02-22
-description: A simple way to include only the icons you actually use!
+description: A simple way to include only the icons you actually use
 ---

-Icons pile up fast.
-You start with just the basics, but then you want to add more.
-And more.
-And more.
-And before you know it, you have a huge collection of icons that you don't even use.
-I've been there.
-I've done that.
-And it's easy enough to just include every icon you can find in your HTML, but that's not the best way to do it.

-## Other implementations

 While I was working on this project, I found a few other implementations of icon systems that I thought were worth mentioning.
 Benny Powers wrote about [a way to include sprites only when necessary](https://bennypowers.dev/posts/11ty-svg-sprites/) about a month ago, but sadly I couldn't get it to work, nor did I understand it enough to try to fix it.
 There are a few plugins for 11ty that do interesting things with SVGs[^1], but all I needed was a way to include SVGs on a page-by-page basis, which none of them did.

 ## The solution

-The solution is quite simple.
-First, it starts with a folder of SVGs.
+First, make sure you have a folder with all of your icons.
 I have a folder at `src/assets/icons` that contains all of my SVGs.
 Now we need a way to embed them on our site.

 ### Adding icons to a page